Frequently Asked Questions

 dotted line 365

-Entries are only accepted from the member stations of CIRCOM.
-If your station has not paid its subscription fee, this will need to be done before an entry can be validated.
-If you are an independent producer, you will need to contact the station which commissioned your work: only they can enter your programme.
+Entries are only accepted from the member stations of CIRCOM Regional.
+If a station has not paid its subscription fee, this will need to be done before an entry can be validated.
+Independent producers need to contact the station which commissioned their work: only with the agreement of the member station can an independent enter.
 See Rule 1

 What if my entry is part of a co-production with other stations?